-The County Council model has proved to be a very effective institutional structure for the provision of the management and control of scheduled priority and invasive weed species, as the governance arrangement of the Council.
+The Council model has proved to be a very effective institutional structure for the management and control of scheduled priority and invasive weed species, as the governance arrangement of the Council.
 The Council comprises elected representatives from each of the constituent Councils which maintain a close relationship between the communities' expectations and the policy decisions of the Council.